 History of present illness

-The patient coughed up the mass in the morning and had no dyspnea and dysphagia until entering hospital.
+The patient coughed up the mass in the morning and had no dyspnea or dysphagia until entering the hospital.

 History of past illness

-She had no history of surgery, chronic diseases or allergies.
+She had no history of surgery, chronic diseases, or allergies.

 Personal and family history

-She gave birth to two daughters, both of whom were via vaginal delivery and she had no history of smoking or drinking.
+She gave birth to two daughters, both via vaginal delivery, and she had no history of smoking or drinking.
 There was no similar history in the family.

 Physical examination upon admission

-A thick pendulous mobile mass was hanging outside the mouth and the root was derived from the back wall of hypopharynx.
+A thick pendulous mobile mass was hanging outside the mouth, and the root was derived from the back wall of the hypopharynx.
 The surface of the mass was smooth and hyperemic.
 Other tests were normal.

 Laboratory examinations